-Join THSH's Michael Riela on September 21 where he will advise attorneys how to stay ahead in the upcoming year by discussing the matters that are relevant to the cybersecurity industry.
-These topics include pre-breach planning, potential issues that need to be addressed after a data breach, liaising with law enforcement and other federal and state agencies, m&a opportunities, diligence issues with respect to privacy and security practices of a bankrupt company, and much more.
+On September 21, THSH's Michael Riela advised attorneys how to stay ahead in the upcoming year by discussing the matters that are relevant to the cybersecurity industry.
+These topics included pre-breach planning, potential issues that need to be addressed after a data breach, liaising with law enforcement and other federal and state agencies, m&a opportunities, diligence issues with respect to privacy and security practices of a bankrupt company, and much more.

 Cannabis & Compliance: How Compliance Officers, Clients, and Legal Professionals Navigate a Complicated Legal Environment

-Join THSH attorney James Rieger for a discussion among other panelists on the legal history of cannabis and how compliance programs related to financial services address the complicated differences between federal and state law on cannabis.
+THSH attorney James Rieger discussed the legal history of cannabis and how compliance programs related to financial services address the complicated differences between federal and state law on cannabis.

-Join THSH's David Holahan, Maryann Stallone, and Red Maple Economics' Liugi D'Onorio DeMeo for a discussion on the common issues that arise in dissolution or business divorce litigations under the default statutory schemes for each of the primary forms of entity in New York – partnerships, limited partnerships, corporations and limited liability companies.
+THSH's David Holahan, Maryann Stallone, and Red Maple Economics' Liugi D'Onorio DeMeo discusssed the common issues that arise in dissolution or business divorce litigations under the default statutory schemes for each of the primary forms of entity in New York – partnerships, limited partnerships, corporations and limited liability companies.

 THSH T&E attorney Yolanda Kanes discussed estate planning with life insurance including the benefits/pitfalls of the irrecoverable life insurance trust (ILIT) and much more.